forty-twoo/SelfLearnOpenGL/README.md

 - **Geometry shader input varying variable must be declared as an array.**
 - (?)
 I have one question in [Exploding objects](https://learnopengl.com/Advanced-OpenGL/Geometry-Shader), Joey used the cross-product to calculate the face normal, but the order of the two vectors he used will produce a direction vector pointing to the inside.
 But the final effect proved to be correct.
 I just can't understand that.
 - *I spent two days trying to understand Gamma-Correction, but failed.
 Maybe I should learn it after I know more about image processing.*

+- **I've been stucked in Shadow Mapping(real-time) for one week, then I decide to learn related lessons in Games202 for a while.——20.6.5**